CCBlueX/Documentation/md/modules/world/autotool.md

 - **SwapPreviousDelay** (Integer) — default: `20`; range: `1` – `100`; unit: ticks
 - **RequireSneaking** (Toggle) — default: `false`
+- **NotDuringCombat** (Toggle) — default: `false` — Stops switching tools while you are in combat, so it doesn't interfere with fighting.
 #### RequireNearBed

 A toggleable group of settings (default: disabled).